mitdbg/datascienceclass/lab_6/README.md

 Like previous labs, submission will come in two parts.

 1. Submit your writeup to Gradescope.
 Your writeup should include all student's names, mit email addresses, and the commit id of your code at the top of the page.
-The PDF should include your answers for the questions below:
+The PDF should include your answers for the questions in the next section below.

+2. Submit your code (including instructions on how to run it, if necessary) to a **Private** github repository, add the TAs for the course as collaborators on github.com (Usernames: MattPerron and jmftrindade) or github.mit.edu (Usernames: mperron and jfon).
+Note that we will only look at commits made before the deadline.

 #### Part 1